2025~2026 GIST Undergraduate Research Internship

 GIST AI-MED Lab

-At the GIST AI-MED Lab (Sep 2025 – Present), I have been conducting research in Medical AI with a focus on computational pathology and multimodal representation learning.
-I developed RaPaCL-ST (RadiomicsFeature-Pathomics Contrastive Learning), a multimodal framework designed for spatial transcriptomics prediction.
-This work aimed to bridge handcrafted radiomics features and deep pathomics features extracted from histopathology images.
-By leveraging contrastive learning, I aligned interpretable radiomics signals—such as texture and heterogeneity—with high-dimensional image embeddings in a shared latent space, improving both the biological relevance and interpretability of learned representations for downstream tasks like spatial gene expression prediction.
-Through this work, I gained hands-on experience in model design, multimodal learning, and research-driven problem solving.
+In parallel, I developed RaPaCL-ST (RadiomicsFeature-Pathomics Contrastive Learning), a multimodal framework for spatial transcriptomics prediction that bridges handcrafted radiomics features and deep pathomics representations extracted from histopathology images.
+By leveraging contrastive learning, the framework aligns interpretable radiomics signals—such as texture and heterogeneity—with high-dimensional image embeddings in a shared latent space, improving both the biological relevance and interpretability of learned representations for downstream tasks such as spatial gene expression prediction.

 GIST DMCB Lab